 In the following example, the random walk reached transaction X, which has three approvers: A, B, and C. In order to figure out the transition probabilities, we first have to calculate the cumulative weights.
 A has a single approver, and therefore cumulative weight 2.
 B has two approvers, so it has weight 3.
 Finally, C has no approvers, so its weight is 1.

 Let’s start with α=1, and plug the numbers into the formula above:

 We can see that C has a much smaller probability to get chosen than A or B, since its weight is smaller.

 If we set α to a smaller value, we decrease the bias against C. For example, for α=0.1, we get the following probabilities:

 There is still a slight bias against transaction C, but it’s far less pronounced.

 On the other extreme, we have the case of a very large alpha.
-In this scenario, the probability to walk towards B is 1, and A and C have transition probability zero.
+In this scenario, the probability to walk toward B is 1, and A and C have a transition probability of zero.
 This case is analogous to a blockchain: we only approve the single most likely tip, and never merge different branches together.

 This article was a bit more mathematical than the previous ones, and hopefully, you managed to follow along.
 As always, you are very welcome to ask questions, either below in the responses or in #tanglemath on our Discord.